Klára Dobrev

-Klára Dobrev (born Klara Petrova Dobreva, Клара Петрова Добрева; on 2 February 1972) is a Bulgarian-Hungarian Third Way politician who serves as Member of the European Parliament and leader of the Democratic Coalition.
-She has previously also served as Vice-President of the European Parliament and Shadow Prime Minister.
+Klára Dobrev (born Klara Petrova Dobreva, Клара Петрова Добрева; on 2 February 1972) is a Hungarian politician who serves as Member of the European Parliament and was a leader of the Democratic Coalition until 12 April 2026.
+She has previously served as Vice-President of the European Parliament and Shadow Prime Minister of Hungary.

 Early life and education

 Dobrev was born in Sofia, Bulgaria to a Hungarian mother, Piroska Apró, and a Bulgarian father, Petar Dobrev.
 Her maternal grandfather, Antal Apró, a communist politician, served as Minister of Industry, Deputy Prime Minister and also Speaker of the National Assembly in the Hungarian People's Republic.

-Dobrev holds a degree in economics from the Budapest University of Economics, and a law degree from Faculty of Law of the Eötvös Loránd University.
+Dobrev holds a degree in economics from Corvinus University of Budapest, and a law degree from Faculty of Law of the Eötvös Loránd University.
 During her years at the University of Economics she was a member of AIESEC, and at the organization's 1992 world conference she was the animator board's vice president responsible for public relations.
-Dobrev spent her internship at Modi Xerox (now called Xerox India) as a marketing assistant in Bangalore, India.
+Dobrev spent her internship at Modi Xerox as a marketing assistant in Bangalore, India.